 This epic journey was around (5,000 miles (ca. 8,047 km)) long – one way.
 It is possible to take a straight shot route for about 4,000 miles (ca. 6,437 km), but we took many side trips in each country.

 We camped our way in major cities, on beaches, along riverbanks, and in forests.
 When we reached Madrid, Spain, we were ready for a luxurious stay with my uncle at this apartment.

 After all these years, I can't tell you how much such a road trip cost us, but I do remember that it was affordable on a teacher's salary.
-Gas was a lot cheaper back then, and camping and food cost was minimal.
+Gas was much cheaper back then, with minimal camping and food costs.

 I do remember hating hard-boiled eggs for a long time after this trip.
 My mom tried to save time and money by pre-boiling a ton of eggs for the trip.

 As we passed from one country to another, the landscape kept changing.
 We started with a bleak desert in Kuwait.
 We passed through another type of desert with rivers, farms, and palm trees in Iraq.
 We crossed snow-covered mountains and forests in Italy and France.
 We drove many long miles through lush green valleys throughout Europe.

-And came across human-made wonders like the Bosphorus Bridge connecting Asia to Europe; the Aqueduct of Segovia, Spain; Hagia Sophia, Turkey; Venice, Italy; Mont Blanc Tunnel between Italy and France.
+Along the way, we came across human-made wonders like the Bosporus Bridge connecting Asia to Europe; the Aqueduct of Segovia, Spain; Hagia Sophia, Turkey; Venice, Italy; and the Mont Blanc Tunnel between Italy and France.

 We also marveled at the many natural wonders like the Danube River and the Alps.

 We saw and experienced so much during this trip; it is hard to account for every little detail.
 So, I will highlight the most noteworthy in each country we passed.

 We crossed many borders with such a long trip that covered nine countries.
 The crossing between the Arab countries and between Syria and Turkey was harrowing.

-Keep in mind this was 1973.
+Keep in mind, this was 1973.
 I hope things have improved after all this time, but I am not holding my breath.
-With the wars in Iraq and Syria, I imagine it is probably more painful now to cross borders.
+With the wars in Iraq and Syria, I imagine it is more painful now to cross borders.